himanshu-9115/Functional-calculator/README.md

-# Functional-calculator
+TOdo-aap
-This is a Functional calculator built using html , css & java script . this projects provides a user-friendly interface for performing basic arithmetic operations.
+This is Todo-aap built using html , css & java script . this projects provides a user-friendly interface for adding and deleting tasks.